-- Devil's Wall - Southwestern.
+- Devil's Wall - Eastern.
 Weird formation - natural stone wall which looks as if it is manmade.
-This is a 12 m tall and some 2 m wide wall, made from hiant stones.
+This is a 12 m tall and some 2 m wide wall, made from giant stones.
 Some stones are up to 4 tonnes heavy.

 - Matka Canyon - Skopje.
 Beautiful canyon with important natural and man-made values.
-Area is rich with endemic species of plants and animals, here are found some 10 caves including one of world's deepest underwater caves (Vrelo Cave) and also medieval cave monasteries with frescoes.
+Area is rich with endemic species of plants and animals, here are found some 10 caves.
+Among these caves is one of the world's deepest underwater caves (Vrelo Cave) and also medieval cave monasteries with frescoes.

 - Stone town of Kuklica - Northeastern.
 Group of interesting stone formations - tall stone pillars and walls.
 Site of legends.

 - Peshna - Southwestern.
 This cave has enormous entrance room with approximately 30 m high ceiling.
-At the entrance in the cave are ruins of medieval fortifications.
+At the entrance of the cave are ruins of medieval fortifications.
 Site of legends.

 - Vrelo Cave - Skopje.
 Interesting cave and spring with two lakes in it.
 Spring lake is very deep - it has been dived up to the depth of 212 m but it is possible that the cave is some 330 m deep - one of the deepest underwater caves in the world.

 - Duvalo - Southwestern.
 Fumarole - small crater which emits carbon dioxide and sulfur dioxide.
-Often the yellow deposits of sulphur are seen here - earlier sulphur was mined here.
+Often the yellow deposits of sulphur are seen here - sulphur was mined here in the past.

 - St. Naum Springs - Southwestern.
 Group of powerful springs - discharge of underground stream from the Prespa Lake.
 Average discharge of the spring is 5.5 m/s.

 - Korab Falls - Polog.
-Seasonal waterfall, with a single plunge.
-The estimated height is 100 - 138 m, thus making this the tallest plunge in Balkans.
+Seasonal waterfall with a single plunge.
+The estimated height is 100 - 138 m, this is the tallest plunge in Balkans.

 - Smolare Falls - Southeastern.
 Gorgeous, 39.5 m tall waterfall which falls over a black rock.